ulisesrey/RAG/README.md

 ## Installation

-The code uses free LLMs and assumes that you have Ollama installed localy, if you don't, then follow their instructions to do so [here](https://ollama.com/).
+The code uses free LLMs and assumes that you have Ollama installed locally, if you don't, then follow their instructions to do so [here](https://ollama.com/).
 You could also modify the code to use providers of paid LLMs.

 ### 1. Clone the Repository